 “You look tired, Waltz,” the oberst said, reaching into his chest pocket and pulling out a carton of v-cigarettes.
 He shook one out and held it out to him.
 “Here.”

 “I appreciate the gesture, but I don’t smoke.”

 “It’s an order,” the oberst continued, continuing to hold the v-cigarette out.
 “It’ll wake you up.
 You don’t look alert.
 We can’t have that.”

 An order was an order.
 And appearances were everything.
 He hadn’t had the time to check himself since leaving with his new unit, but he did feel fatigued.
 Self-negligence.
 Unacceptable.

-Feeling the colonel’s stare, Werner took the v-cigarette between his fingers, inspected it, and took a puff while hiding a grimace.
+Feeling the oberst’s stare, Werner took the v-cigarette between his fingers, inspected it, and took a puff while hiding a grimace.
 Much to his surprise, he didn’t hack and cough.
 The way the smoke curled in his lungs felt somehow familiar.

 As soon as he blew out the smoke, he felt it.
 He felt awake.
 Sharp.
 Alert.
 More so than he had felt before.
 A drop of vitae for this sort of feeling.
 Incredible.

 The oberst took back the v-cig, his lips pulling up into a smile.
 For a moment, Werner thought he could see something dark blue on the oberst’s skin peeking up from beneath his collar.